-You are at risk of AWD if you:
+You’re at risk of AWD if you have:

-- have been drinking heavily for a long time
+- been drinking heavily for a long time

-- have other health problems in addition to alcoholism
+- other health problems in addition to alcoholism

-Symptoms of AWD usually occur within three days of changing alcohol use.
+Symptoms of AWD usually occur within three days of stopping or decreasing alcohol use.
 However, sometimes they may take a week or more to appear.
 Symptoms of AWD may include: